A Universal Formulation of Uncertainty Relation for Error and Disturbance: Uncertainty Relation for Error and Disturbance

 \section{Uncertainty Relation for Error and Disturbance}

 We are now ready to introduce our uncertainty relation for error and disturbance.
-Let $M : Z(\mathcal{H}) \to W(\Omega_{1})$ be a quantum measurement and let $\Theta : Z(\mathcal{H}) \to Z(\mathcal{K})$ denote its observer effect, {\it i.e.}, the inevitable quantum process the measurement $M$ causes on the system $\mathcal{H}$ to be measured.
-Here, we note again that our process $\Theta$ need not be confined to those that end in the same quantum system $\mathcal{H}$ as the initial system, but also admit those that result in different systems $\mathcal{K}$.
-This allows for the description of the measurement process as well as the quantitative evaluation of the resultant disturbance that were previously not quite viable, {\it e.g.}, measurement through high energy collision involving particle decays.
-Our disturbance thus entertains deeper implication on the conception of the observer effect than is commonly conceived.
+Let $M : \stspq{H} \to \stspc{\Omega_{1}}$ be a quantum measurement and let $\Theta_{M} : \stspq{H} \to \stspq{K}$ denote its observation effect, \textit{i.e.}, the quantum process the measurement $M$ inevitably causes on the system $\hsp{H}$ to be measured.
+Here, we stress again that our process $\Theta_{M}$ need not be confined to completely positive maps that end in the same quantum system $\hsp{K} = \hsp{H}$ as the initial system, the assumption of which many formulations including Ozawa's \cite{Ozawa_2003} necessitate; this allows for the description of the measurement process as well as the quantitative evaluation of the resultant disturbance that were previously not quite viable, \textit{e.g.}, measurement through high energy collision involving particle decays, thereby entertaining deeper implications regarding the conception of the observation effect than are commonly conceived.

-Let us now consider a sequential measurement in which the primary measurement $M$ is followed by a secondary measurement $L$ which is meant to measure the observable $B$.
-As such, the secondary measurement is performed after the system underwent the process $\Theta$ caused by the former, and hence the corresponding map is given by $L : Z(\mathcal{K}) \to W(\Omega_{2})$ where $W(\Omega_{2})$ is the space of probability distributions on the outcomes of the measurement.
-Viewed from the original state space $Z(\mathcal{H})$, this sequential measurement by $M$ and $L$ naturally defines a joint measurement $J : Z(\mathcal{H}) \to W(\Omega_{1} \times \Omega_{2})$ describing both the primary $M = \pi_{1} \circ K$ and the secondary composite $L \circ \Theta = \pi_{2} \circ K$ measurements with the projections \eqref{def:projection_x} and \eqref{def:projection_y} introduced earlier.
-Note that the quantum process $\Theta$ must be constrained strictly by the measurement map $M$ in order for the composite $L \circ \Theta$ to possess a joint measurement $J$ along with the primary measurement $M$, which should be the case even for an arbitrary choice of the secondary measurement $L$.
+Let us now consider a sequential measurement in which the primary measurement $M$ is followed by a secondary measurement $L$; the secondary measurement is performed after the system underwent the process $\Theta_{M}$ induced by $M$, the corresponding map of which is given by $L : \stspq{K} \to \stspc{\Omega_{2}}$.
+Viewed from the original state space $\stspq{H}$, this sequential measurement by $M$ and $L$ naturally defines a joint measurement $J : \stspq{H} \to \stspc{\Omega_{1} \times \Omega_{2}}$ describing both the primary $M = \pi_{1} \circ J$ and the secondary $L \circ \Theta_{M} = \pi_{2} \circ J$ measurements with the projections \eqref{def:projection_x} and \eqref{def:projection_y} introduced earlier.
+It is important to note that the quantum process $\Theta_{M}$ must be constrained strictly by the measurement map $M$ in order for the composite process $L \circ \Theta_{M}$ to possess a joint measurement $J$ along with the primary measurement $M$ for arbitrary $L$, which is by no means always the case for general $\Theta$.